Special Religious Education (SRE)

 All renewals must include a lesson observation and teacher feedback.

-Primary School – Complete Primary modules 1, 6 and 7 individually at https://training.pynsw.org.au/ or the NEW renewal course.
+Primary and High School – Complete the NEW renewal course.

-Send/email the authorisation form and any proof of training to CPU.
+Ensure you’ve completed the authorisation form from Step 1 and send any proof of training to PY

 Resources